itsron143/vu-software-containerisation/README.md

   `cd rest-api` (from root directory)

-  `sudo docker buildx build --platform linux/amd64,linux/arm64 -t itsron143/rest-api:latest --push .`
+  `sudo docker build -t itsron143/rest-api:latest .`

+  `sudo docker push itsron143/rest-api:latest`

   Then, we build and push the web-frontend images to the registry:

   `cd web-frontend` (from root directory)

-  `sudo docker buildx build --platform linux/amd64,linux/arm64 -t itsron143/web-frontend:latest --push .`
+  `sudo docker build -t itsron143/web-frontend:latest .`

+  `sudo docker push itsron143/web-frontend:latest`

 - Deploying the Application for the first time (on GKE):